rian-dolphin/dictate/README.md

 Works in any application or window - your text editor, browser, chat apps, anywhere you can type!

-NEW: LLM voice command mode:

-1. Hold down the scroll_lock key (I think it's normally not used anymore that's why I chose it)
-2. Speak what you want the LLM to do
-3. The LLM receives your transcribed text
-4. The LLM answer is typed into your keyboard (streamed)

-Works everywhere on your system

 ## Installation 🛠️